ScotRail warns of disruption ahead of latest rail strikes

 ScotRail has warned passengers to expect massive disruption during the latest round of RMT strikes.

-While the dispute does not involve ScotRail staff directly, it will impact on the ability of the operator to run its trains on the network.
+While the dispute does not involve ScotRail staff directly, it will have an impact on the ability of the operator to run its trains on the network.

-Members of the union at Network Rail are currently voting on a pay offer – with the ballot due to close on Monday.

 Due to strike action by RMT members of Network Rail on Tuesday 13, Wednesday 14, Friday 16, and Saturday 17 December, we will only be able to run a skeleton service on a limited number of routes across the Central Belt, Fife, and Borders for five days 1/2 pic.twitter.com/8NUL4pekft